 The Board authorizes and directs the school principal or designee to monitor student dress and grooming, and to enforce Board Policy and school rules regarding student dress and/or grooming.
+Please consult Policy 221 for specific guidelines with regard to student dress and grooming.

-At no time, shall students dress or groom themselves in a manner which could:
+At no time shall students dress or groom themselves in a manner which could: